unexpectedpanda/retool/readme.md

 There are nuances within each of the options you should be aware of before using them.

+##### Demos
-* **Demos** &mdash; Not only does this remove any title with a category of _Demos_ or _Coverdiscs_, it will remove titles with _(Demo)_, _(Sample)_ or _(Taikenban)_ in the title, as sometimes Redump doesn't add demos to the _Demos_ category, or will add them to another category that takes priority like _Bonus Discs_.
+Not only does the `-d` option remove any title with a category of _Demos_ or _Coverdiscs_, it will remove titles with _(Demo)_, _(Sample)_ or _(Taikenban)_ in the title.
+This is because Redump sometimes misses adding demos to the _Demos_ category, or adds them to another category that takes priority like _Bonus Discs_.

+##### Compilations
-* **Compilations** &mdash; Compilations are discs that include multiple titles that aren't part of the same game series.
-For example, _Project-X & Ultimate Body Blows_.
-Importantly, they are not _collections_.
+Compilations are discs that include multiple titles that aren't part of the same game series.
+For example, the title _Project-X & Ultimate Body Blows_.
+Importantly, setting `-c` doesn't treat the following as compilations, and so doesn't remove them:

-  Collections tend to include the latest versions of a series of games, for example, _Assassin's Creed - Ezio Trilogy_ includes _Assassin's Creed II_, _Assassin's Creed - Brotherhood_, and _Assassin's Creed - Revelations_.
-If
+* **Collections** &mdash; Collections are different from compilations, in that they tend to include the latest versions of a series of games, for example, _Assassin's Creed - Ezio Trilogy_ includes _Assassin's Creed II_, _Assassin's Creed - Brotherhood_, and _Assassin's Creed - Revelations_.
-  you set `-c`, compilations will be removed, but collections will stay.
+* **Demos** &mdash; Demo compilations are not removed with `-c`, but will be removed if you set `-d`.

+Compilations are only removed if they contain no games that are unique in the current Redump set.

+##### Supersets
-* **Supersets** &mdash; Supersets include Game of the Year Editions, Special Editions, expansions and refinements like _Ninja Gaiden Black_, and collections (see the above dot point to understand the difference between compilations and collections).
-The exception to supersets are fighting games: there's so much rebalancing between fighting game editions, and such strong preferences for different versions, it's worth keeping them all.
+Supersets include Game of the Year Editions, Special Editions, expansions and refinements of the original title (for example, _Ninja Gaiden Black_ compared to _Ninja Gaiden_), and collections of titles (refer to [Compilations](#Compilations) to understand the difference between compilations and collections).

+Setting the `-s` option makes the superset title the parent of the original title.
+For example,
+_Elder Scrolls III, The - Morrowind - Game of the Year Edition_ would become the parent of _Elder Scrolls III, The - Morrowind_.

+Because many supersets have more discs than the original title, setting up a proper parent/clone relationship often involves assigning the original title as a clone of disc 1 of the superset.
+As such, this option only makes sense if you intend to use the 1G1R function in CLRMAMEPro, where clones get excluded.

+Fighting games are excluded from supersets: there's so much rebalancing between their editions, and such strong preferences for different versions, it's worth keeping them all.

 ## How it works
 There are multiple stages for determining which title is a parent, and which is